-Dr. Bernstein is the Senior Forensic Psychologist and President of Forensic Consultants, LLC, a company listed in the Homeland Security Resource Directory.
-He has held appointments at Yale University School of Medicine, where he completed his doctoral internship, and Harvard University Medical School, where he completed his residency in Forensic Psychology in the Department of Law and Psychiatry.
-He has attended training from the Secret Service and currently consults with the FBI and other federal, state, and local law enforcement agencies on cases ranging from bomb threats to homicide.
-Additionally, Dr. Bernstein has been embedded in the field with law enforcement during operations when his assistance and expertise was seen as needed on scene.
+Dr. Bernstein is the president of Forensic Consultants, LLC.
+He is an expert in Threat Assessment, Corporate Risk Management, and Deceit Detection.
+He has held appointments at Yale University School of Medicine and Harvard University Medical School, where he completed his residency in Forensic Psychology in the Department of Law and Psychiatry.
+Additionally he has attended training with the United States Secret Service and currently serves as a consultant for state and federal law enforcement agencies such as the FBI.

-Dr. Bernstein was part of an elite group of threat experts invited to participate in a conference for the National Institute of Occupational Safety and Health (NIOSH) and the Center for Disease Control (CDC) that resulted in their national publication on workplace violence [Workplace Violence Prevention Strategies and Research Needs.
+Dr. Bernstein was part of an elite group of dangerousness experts invited to participate in a think tank for the National Institute of Occupational Safety and Health (NIOSH) and the Center for Disease Control (CDC) that resulted in their national publication on workplace violence [Workplace Violence Prevention Strategies and Research Needs.
 NIOSH publication number 2006-144]

 Dr. Bernstein has testified nationally in state and federal courts as a forensic expert.
 He has been cited in Connecticut case law, which was published in the Connecticut Law Journal, and recognized by the Connecticut Law Tribune as one of the best legal consultant in the state for five consecutive years.